-- The Chamber continues to strongly OPPOSE the expansion of gaming in Illinois.
-The increased revenue suggested by those who favor expansion is suspect at best.
-In the last three years over 19,000 VGTs have been installed in Illinois.
+- The Chamber continues to strongly OPPOSE the expansion of gaming licenses in Illinois.
+The increased revenue suggested by those who favor license expansion is suspect at best.
+In the last few years over 19,000 VGTs (video gaming terminals) have been installed in Illinois.
 That equates to 15 new casinos.

 - While gaming revenues are certainly important to our State, we need to be fair with those casino investors who originally took the risk by investing millions of dollars in our communities.

 - Sports Wagering in the state may become a possibility depending on a Supreme Court ruling.
 We believe the State of Illinois should be ready to act if and when this becomes reality rather than fall behind neighboring states.